No momento, esta página não está disponível em português

 See PSD2 SCA compliance and implementation guide for more information on actions that you need to take to comply with the EU directive.

 • Australia: AusPayNet regulations require merchants above fraud thresholds to apply SCA by Q4 2019.
 This applies to merchants with above AUD 50,000 in fraud losses and with fraud-to-sales ratio of 0.2% and above for two consecutive quarters.
-If you exceed the fraud thresholds, you need to implement 3D Secure 2 by Q4 2019 at the earliest.
+If you exceed the fraud thresholds, you need to implement 3D Secure 2.

 • Europe: The Revised Payment Services Directive (PSD2) requires European banks to use strong customer authentication (SCA) for online banking and online payments transactions within EEA, excluding out-of-scope transactions and exemptions.